 Why volunteer @ CFF?

-- Receive a weekend pass including camping to the WHOLE festival in exchange for eight hours of volunteer work.
+- Receive a weekend pass including camping to the WHOLE festival in exchange for SIX hours of volunteer work.

 - Receive invitations to pre- and post- festival volunteer events.